divinelybless/Qiskit-Fall-Fest-Ghana/README.md

 To work through the course you will need three things on your computer:

 1. A copy of the course Jupyter notebooks
-2. A copy of the datasets we’ll be working with
+2. A conda environment with the necessary packages installed
-3. A conda environment with the necessary packages installed
+3. Your determination to learn something new

 ### 1. Downloading the notebooks to your computer